Reno – Random Curiosities: Playawear, toys, arts, tattoos, piercings, and smokes

 General hours Wed-Sun, noon-10pm.
 Call ahead for possible after-hours arrangement.
 The Generator is a new, fee-free, and radically-inclusive art and builders space, dedicated to year-round, as well as, playa-specific projects.
 If you are self-motivated and looking for other dedicated builders, who are also fun visionaries thriving on being part of a larger experiment in creative community, you can and probably want to build your own art project there too.
 Or come check out what others are doing, volunteer, or donate tools and supplies.
 As of 2013, art installations sleighted for Black Rock City include Control Tower, Icthyosaur Puppet Project, Dawn Patrol, Like 4 Real, and several Regional CORE Effigy projects from around the world.
 If you are interested in building your art there, get in touch with Matthew Schultz.

 6407 South Virginia Street – 775-853-7606 – (South Virginia and Kietzke Lane)

 Open Mon-Sat 9am-8pm, Sun 11am-6pm.
-Fair collection of women’s and men’s recycled clothing.
+Fair collection of recycled clothing for everyone.

 1274 South Virginia Street – 775-329-2661 – (Downtown)